sandervandevelde/MqttBrokerGraphApp/README.md

 A custom parser for the device client query had to be written.

-The unittests proof the support for a limited number of scenarios:
+The unit tests proof the support for a limited number of scenarios:

 ```
 // attributes.type IN ['audit']
 // attributes.type IN ['audit', 'a', 'AA',99]
 // attributes.type = "audit"
 // attributes.type != "audit"
 // attributes.type <> "audit"
 ```

 Feel free to contribute for a better query support.